DSBhproject/Vintage/README.md

 ## 👤 Credits

-Developed by Diego @ DSB AUDIO based and inspired for some examples of the Andy Farnell's book "Designing Sounds".
+Developed by Diego @ DSB AUDIO based and inspired for some examples of the https://www.musicdsp.org page❤️
-Crafted to bring warmth, wear, and wobble into your digital mix ❤️